Here's what to do with a cold one (5 minutes) --and note the toasting bun.

 * We start with what should be the last word --from the venerable Ms. Aliza Green, who wrote The Bean Bible (copyright: 2000).
 Unfortunately, she doesn't take a firm position on the very first issue of black bean preparation: whether or not to soak-wash them.
 She does, however, present ample opinions for and against, while making it clear that her practice is to soak beans --especially old beans --and at length.

 * Soaking is said to remove indigestible "oligosaccharides" --the stuff which make people phart.
-To make it work, you need to change the water 3 times during the soak period and rinse between changes.
+To make soaking work, you need to change the water 3 times during the soak period plus a rinse between changes.
 However: urban legend has it that many folk's digestive systems soon gets use to the challenge of unsoaked beans.

 * OLD beans and most store bought beans are said to need soaking in order rehydrate and cook evenly (if not be soak-washed as well).
 Really old beans can take 12 to 24 hours --which might result in fermentation --which is headed off by cold water rinsing and water changes.
 (It's implied that fermentation is not a good thing --hmmnnn: but might it help with digestion?
 Might it lend an interesting sour taste?)